sbmlteam/libsbml/src/compress/00README.txt

+	Information about the compression library used in libSBML.

-The following files in this directory were borrowed "as is" (except for one preprocessor code in unzip.c) from MiniZip version 1.01e (http://www.winimage.com/zLibDll/minizip.html) implemented by Gilles Vollant.
+The following files in this directory were borrowed from MiniZip version 1.01e (http://www.winimage.com/zLibDll/minizip.html) implemented by Gilles Vollant.

    1. crypt.h